equisde/denariusnodewallet/README.md

 **Live Demo**: Currently unavailable

-Denarius Node Wallet - A NodeJS/MongoDB powered denariusd Web Wallet.
+Foxy Node Wallet - A NodeJS/MongoDB powered denariusd Web Wallet.

 Send and Receive Funds, Create new addresses, View Transactions, Edit your account, and more!

-Swap between your DNR Balance in USD and BTC prices calculated from http://coinmarketcap.com/currencies/denarius-dnr/
+Swap between your FOXY Balance in USD and BTC prices calculated from http://coinmarketcap.com/currencies/denarius-foxy/

 2FA Authentication is included as well as QR Codes for addresses and 2FA!